GoogleCloudPlatform/csp-config-management/ci-pipeline/README.md

-# ACM CI Pipeline
+# CI Pipeline

-This is an example for how to create a CloudBuild CI pipeline on an ACM repo.
+This is an example for how to trigger a CloudBuild CI pipeline on a config directory.
 We will ensure all namespaces have a cost-center label to adhere to the OPA Gatekeeper constraint.

 See [our documentation](https://cloud.google.com/anthos-config-management/docs/how-to/validating-configs) for how to set up this example.